 Ace with the chalk for the win

 Since I've been out here, I've also had a fair amount of free time to catch up and get some good reading done.
 My biggest literary accomplishment was probably finally finishing Dostoevsky's The Brothers Karamazov.
 I'm a little ashamed to admit how long it took me to get through it (so I won't), but mostly, I was just happy to finish it.
 Great book, classic read, tough to follow for myself mainly because of all of the russian named characters, but a worthwhile reading endeavor.
 If you haven't read it yet and you've got some time to think, I highly recommend it.
 My most recent finished book that, without a doubt, resulted in the most reflection and thought was a collection of writings by G.K.
 Chesterton, specifically, Heretics, Orthodoxy, and The Blatchford Controversies.
 As it was recommended to me, I would also recommend reading those in the above order.
 Oftentimes over my head, philosophically challenging, theologically stirring, but never failing to always bring the topic back to a sound and succinct conclusion, every chapter unfolded some of the most profound thoughts and ideas related to the Christian faith that I've had the pleasure of reading.
 I'd put Heretics now in the top with my all-time favorites.
 It was money.
 And lastly, my latest read has been Eiger Dreams by Jon Krakauer, famed author of Into The Wild and Into Thin Air.
 The best thing to say about my current read is that its just straight fun.
 Awesome stories of some amazing alpinists and some gnarly people pushing themselves to their limits.
 I'm gonna be a little bummed now when its over.
+Finally, to finish out, just wanted to give a quick update on the marathon training.
+I had my final really long "long run" day yesterday.
+It ended up being my best long run yet.
+I felt fantastic and cranked out 20 miles on the old treadmill in 2:34, so I've got my fingers crossed now to be able to hold that pace for 6 more miles come marathon time.
+The big goal is a sub-3:20 marathon.
+Right now, I'm gonna start slowly throttling back as an old mentor from college, Mike Sanders, helps me out with a good taper plan for the next month.
+Mike is a fantastic coach, an amazing man of God, a recent finisher of a coast-to-coast bike ride, and an awesomely storied cancer survivor.
+I'm looking forward to working with him to get under my marathon goal and blessed by his friendship and mentorship.
+Huge thanks Mike!

 So the longer the deployment progresses, the harder it seems to come up with new blog material, hence my lack of updating until now.
 I've mentioned in previous posts about the groundhog day feeling that seems to define most of deployment time.
 However, the last month hasn't been so much a feeling of groundhog day, just a lack of really anything significant taking place.
 None the less, I wanted to at least try to stay somewhat regular with updating since I've had people ask how life is going out here.
 So I apologize for the potential drollness of what follows and hope that at the very least, a picture or two will keep pique your interest.